TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/sfra/sfra_test/sfra_test.md

 - **When using CCS projects to build**, import the CCS project for the required combination and build it using the CCS project menu (see <a href="@VAR_MCU_SDK_DOCS_PATH/CCS_PROJECTS_PAGE.html" target="_blank"> Using SDK with CCS Projects </a>).
 - **When using makefiles to build**, note the required combination and build using make command (see <a href="@VAR_MCU_SDK_DOCS_PATH/MAKEFILE_BUILD_PAGE.html" target="_blank"> Using SDK with Makefiles </a>).
 - Launch a CCS debug session and run the executable, see <a href="@VAR_MCU_SDK_DOCS_PATH/CCS_LAUNCH_PAGE.html" target="_blank">  CCS Launch, Load and Run </a>
+- Halt R5F core.
+Open "Expressions" window and add "sfra1.start" global variable.
+Set the value of "sfra1.start" to "1".

 ## Sample Output

 Shown below is a sample output when the application is run:

-Magnitude and phase vector data values after SFRA initiated by providing "1" to sfra1.start is shown in figure-
+Magnitude and phase vector data values after SFRA initiated by providing "1" to sfra1.start is shown in figure.

 \imageStyle{sfra_test.png,width:50%}
 \image html sfra_test.png "Data values of calculated magnitude and phase vector in expression window"

+You should see following message after the processing is done for 100 samples, which takes around two minutes.

 \code
 Test passed